playkostudios/model-splitter/README.md

 textures.
 Textures can be embedded in the model, or stored separately alongside a metadata JSON file, which needs to be parsed with a custom parser.

+This is only meant to be used with Wonderland Engine, and with a custom loader.
+A lot of the features that exist in this tool are to address current limitations in the engine.
+Do not expect support for other engines.
+For other engines it's much better to just use `gltfpack` separately for each LOD, which will also give you Draco and KTX2 compression.

 There are 2 versions of the tool:
 - CLI: run the tool from the terminal.
 Useful for automating LOD generation in scripts
 - GUI: run the tool from a graphical user interface.
 Useful if you want to generate LODs for a small amount of models manually, or don't like CLI